webplatform/docs-wpd/FAQ/index.md

 Web Platform Docs is a sub-component of the larger webplatform.org site, and is focused specifically on high-quality documentation for the Open Web Platform.
 Over time, webplatform.org will grow to encompass additional functionality.

-===What will happen to existing documentation sites?===
+===What will happen to existing documentation sites?=== In the short term, stewards with existing developer documentation sites will add new content, both to Web Platform Docs and to their existing site.
+As Web Platform Docs matures and supports all the features needed by individual stewards, it will emerge as the authoritative and comprehensive web site for web developer documentation.

 ===Where does the content come from?===

-===How does this site differ from existing sites?===
+The initial group of stewards has already provided thousands of web documentation articles to Web Platform Docs.
+As the community around the site grows, we expect the content originated by the community and hosted on the site to grow substantially.

+===How does this site differ from existing sites?=== Web Platform Docs is an effort to create a single authoritative and comprehensive site for web developer documentation, supported by leading technology companies, convened by W3C, and managed &amp; driven by the web community at large.
+As such it is very different from vendor-specific sites that tend to mostly cover the implementation of web technologies on that vendor’s operating system, browser, and/or devices.